Follow the money: the power of in-game mobile advertising

 Similar to rewarded ads, offerwalls ask users to install other apps, fill out surveys, or play games in exchange for in-game rewards.

-While payout for publishers were high, many ad networks have banned offerwalls due to low performance.
+While these ads typically bring the highest average revenue per completion, many ad networks have banned offerwalls due to low performance.
 In 2018, Apple began cracking down offerwalls as they deemed it to be a way to manipulate the App Store charts.

 Coupon ads provide users unique voucher codes to redeem prizes and discounts in the real world.
 This online-to-offline strategy targets advertisers focused on driving foot traffic with physical brick-and-mortar locations.

 Online to Offline (O2O) definition: a marketing strategy to draw sales in physical stores using online channels

 Cross-promotional advertising is the marketing strategy of promoting a parent company’s apps on your own network.
 It’s particularly popular in the high-churn world of hyper-casual gaming, where a user might tire of one game but be open to playing another, similar one.